OathPros/COMP3/source/containers/lists.rst

 The standard list in GNOME is appropriate for relatively small static lists.
 For larger lists, see :doc:`model-based containers <model-based>`.

-A lists example can be found in the Adwaita demo app.
+A lists example can be found in the LibAdwaita demo app.

 Guidelines
 ----------